chaitjo/Perceptron/README.md

 # Overview
 This is a Python implementation of the <a href="https://en.wikipedia.org/wiki/Perceptron#Learning_algorithm">Perceptron algorithm</a>.
 I wanted to write my own artificial neural network to gain an understanding of how they work and started with the simplest one.
 I make use of no external libraries and the code, although easy to understand, is not very efficient.
+It uses .txt files!

 A Perceptron is used to define a hyperplane which divides the input space into two half-spaces and can be used to make binary classification.